 This course is a one-year study of sociology designed to introduce students to the systematic and scientific study of effects of society on our individual personality and our personal impact on society at large.
 The course will cover topics such as group behavior, attitudes, prejudice, conformity, obedience, aggression and altruism.
-This course is also a course in psychological disorders.
-The course will cover material describing the causes, cures and treatments of disorders such as anxiety disorders, dissociative disorders, mood disorders, personality disorders, and schizophrenia.
-Finally students will look at human development.
+Students will also look at human development.

-U.S. History
+U.S. History Course #5280

-Graduation: Fulfills U.S. History requirement Fulfills one year History ("a") or elective architecture, education, and the mass media.
+Graduation: Fulfills U.S. History requirement

+Description: United States history is designed to help students examine major turning points in American history in the twentieth century.
+Throughout the year students will examine American culture including religion, literature, art, drama, architecture, education, and the mass media.
 The year begins with a selective review with an emphasis on the nation's beginning including the main influences in the founding of the United States and the caused and consequences of the Civil War.